Union Square Café Bar Nuts

 - 1 tablespoon unsalted butter, melted

-- Line baking sheet with aluminum foil for easy clean up.
+- Line a baking sheet with aluminum foil for easy clean up.
 Place the nuts on the baking sheet and toast in oven until warm, fragrant and lightly golden, about 5 minutes.
 Keep a close eye on them, as nuts can burn quickly.

-- In a large bowl, combine rosemary, cayenne pepper, brown sugar and butter.
+- In a large bowl, combine the rosemary, cayenne pepper, brown sugar and butter.
 Add the warm, toasted nuts to the spiced butter and toss well.
 Add kosher salt and toss to coat thoroughly.
 Serve warm or let cool to room temperature and store in an airtight container for up to 5 days.
 Freeze for longer storage.